sevenecks/lambda-moo-programming/README.md

 See [TODO.md](TODO.md)

 ## Contributing
 Please feel free to fork the repo and contribute via pull request.
 This is a labor of love.
 Give back to the community.
+If you want to edit one of the HTML src files, you can do so, but you should run it through html2md (npm install -g to-markdown-cli) and then move the markdown file into the tutorials directory.

 ## Author
 [Sindome](https://www.sindome.org/) has been online since 1997.
 I've been playing it since 2003.
 I've been developing in MOO since 2005, and a developer on Sindome since 2006.
 Ours is heavily modified, we have roughly 70-80 players online a lot of time time and dozens of people have developed the game over 20+ year run.
 We've got a ton of best practices and design patterns that we implement in order to keep the MOO happy and healthy.
 I've attempted to distill as much of that into this document while at the same time present the document in a more up to date format.